-After 5 hours, the Secretary telephoned Ken and said firmly, "CEO told to return You take book back." the book you. come and the Ken replied, "It is the complimentary copy meant for the CEO only".
+After 5 hours, the Secretary telephoned Ken and said firmly, "CEO told to return the book to you.
+You come and take the book back."
+Ken replied, "It is the complimentary copy meant for the CEO only".
 Secretary insisted to take back the book immediately.
 Ken told Secretary to courier and he was about to give his address.
 Secretary interrupted Ken's conversation and replied, "No we don't send you through courier.
 You have to come and take."
 Ken responded politely, "Right now, I am far away from that place.
 When I come to that area I would take back the book."